Carol Doda: Later career

 From the late-1960s through the late-1970s, Doda was the spokesmodel for what is now the San Jose, California television station KICU-TV Channel 36, then known as KGSC-TV.
 Filmed from the waist up and wearing clothes which amplified her most prominent physical attributes, she became known for saying "You're watching the Perfect 36 in San Jose."
 She would also occasionally appear on-air to do a double entendre laced editorial commentary on the issues of the day.

 Doda appeared as Sadie Thompson in "Rain", at the Encore Theater SF, beginning January 1968.

 In 1982 Doda was again dancing at the Condor three times a night.
-She was 45 and performed to rock 'n' roll, blues, and ragtime.
-Each act was the same, with Doda appearing in a gold gown, traditional elbow-length gloves, and a diaphanous wraparound.
-Her clothing was removed until she wore only a g-string and the diaphanous wraparound.
+She was 45 years old, yet performed to rock 'n' roll, blues, and ragtime.
+Each act was the same, with Doda appearing in a gold gown, elbow-length gloves, and a diaphanous wraparound.
+Her clothing was removed one piece at a time until she wore only a g-string and the diaphanous wraparound.
 In the final portion she was attired in only the wraparound.
 Her small body looked slimmer without clothes, a perception which was emphasized by the dwarfing effect of her breasts.
-At the time she was taking dance and voice lessons but had no definite plans for her future.
-Doda quit in December 1985.
+At the time she was taking dance and voice lessons, but had no definite plans for her future.
+Doda quit performing in December 1985.

 During the 1980s, Doda performed throughout Bay Area dance night clubs with her band The Lucky Stiffs.

 Doda retired from stripping in the 1980s and subsequently ran Carol Doda's Champagne and Lace Lingerie Boutique, a lingerie shop in San Francisco.

 Throughout the 2000s and early 2010s, Doda performed fully clothed at several San Francisco North Beach bars and clubs, including Gino & Carlo, Amante's, and Enrico's Supper Club.

 Personal life

 On November 9, 2015, Doda died of kidney failure at St. Luke's Hospital in San Francisco after a long stay.
-Doda said she was never married.
-While very young, she gave birth to two children with whom she had little contact: daughter Donna Smith Terzian, who predeceased her, and son Tom Smith.
+Doda said that she never married, but California newspapers recounted two early marriages.
+On July 17, 1954, at 16, she married Tommy Gene Smith of Vallejo.
+She gave birth to two children with Smith and had little contact with them: a daughter, Donna Smith Terzian, who predeceased her, and a son, Tom Smith.
+She married a second time on August 16, 1959, in Reno, Nevada, to Donald L. Sorensen.
+The article reporting their marriage said that the couple lived and worked at the time in Vallejo, California.
+It also said she had graduated from Vallejo High School.

 Recognition

-In Yosemite National Park, Doda Dome was named for her.
+In Yosemite National Park, Doda Dome was named after her.

+Carol Doda Topless at the Condor is a documentary about the birth of topless dancing in San Francisco in 1964.

+The history and impact of the Condor Club, including Doda's role in it, was described in the 2018 book Three Nights at the Condor, written by Benita Mattioli, wife of Condor owner, Peter Mattioli.